ovvasyliev/sdl_evolution/proposals/NNNN-documentation_update.md

 ## Introduction

 Software development requiers fast and bugs free code creation.
-It can be achived only by using some kind of Continious Integration system which guarantee the same workflow and build environment for every build from every developer.
+It can be achived only by using of Continious Integration system which guarantee the same workflow and build environment for every build from every developer.
 It gets even more valuable in open source projects - every contributor must be sure his commit will not broke entire product.
 OpenSDL project using Continious Integration system based on Jenkins.
 CI allows to execute builds in fast and simultaneous environment.
 And to perform all required checks on every pull request, commit to a branch, etc, provide clear and visible status reports.
 Each system should be supported and keeping in working condition.
 To make support proccess easier - documentation should be created.

 ## Motivation